-The participant agreed with the similarities between FHIR's Value Set, Code System, and Concepts Page 26 Solor Use Case Manuscript v10.docx and Solor's Value Set, Code Systems, and Concepts.
+The participant agreed with the similarities between FHIR's Value Set, Code System, and Concepts and Solor's Value Set, Code System, and Concepts.
 Concerning the similarities, she stated it "makes a lot of sense" to integrate HAPI FHIR and Solor based upon the interrelated Value Sets and Code Systems.
 Overall our participant expressed excitement over our integration, she proclaimed at one point, "totally onboard with the approach, I think it is the way to go".